- Wired: Detroit Auto Show a Leaner, Greener Affair

 Know what I’m saying dawg. lol. i always wanted to do that.

-Keep them coming Pop i love reading!!
+Keep them coming Pop i love reading!!the only family member that comments,

 Shilling(Vincent)